-Evolution of structure and magnetic properties of FePtCu alloy films on annealing of FePt/Cu multilayers
+Evolution of structural and magnetic properties of FePtCu alloy films on annealing of FePt/Cu multilayers

 Thin films of ternary (FePt)100−xCux alloys were obtained by annealing of FePt (100 Å)/Cu (d Å) multilayers with d = 50 and 100 Å deposited by sputtering at room temperature on Si substrates.
-The evolution of structure and magnetic properties of these multilayers induced by isochronal and isothermal annealing in a vacuum has been studied using depth dependent characterization techniques.
-Isochronal annealing for 0.5 hr at different temperatures (300 to 600 oC) showed very low interdiffusion at interfaces with no signature of alloy phase formation.
-However, isothermal annealing of multilayers at 600 oC for longer times (1.5–6.5 hr) has shown significantly large interdiffusion accompanied by the formation of polycrystalline ternary alloy and iron silicide phases.
-The iron silicide formed at the substrate–film interface assist the growth of L10 ordered ternary alloy phase, which showed different stoichiometry for different multilayers.
-The L10 phase formed with higher Cu content showed drastically different magnetic properties with a reduction in saturation magnetization and an increase in coercivity (~ 6 kOe) at room temperature.
-The iron silicide formed at high temperature annealing showed ferromagnetic nature with a magnetization of ~140 emu/cc at room temperature.
+The evolution of structural and magnetic properties of these multilayers induced by isochronal and isothermal annealing in a vacuum has been studied using depth dependent characterization techniques.
+Isochronal annealing for 0.5 h at different temperatures (300 to 600 °C) showed very low interdiffusion at the interfaces with no signature of alloy phase formation.
+However, isothermal annealing of multilayers at 600 °C for longer times (1.5–6.5 h) showed significantly large interdiffusion accompanied by the formation of polycrystalline ternary alloy and iron silicide phases.
+The iron silicide formed at the substrate–film interface assists the growth of the L10 ordered ternary alloy phase, which showed different stoichiometry for different multilayers.
+The L10 phase formed with higher Cu content showed drastically different magnetic properties with a reduction in saturation magnetization and an increase in coercivity (∼6 kOe) at room temperature.
+The iron silicide formed on high temperature annealing showed ferromagnetic nature with a magnetization of ∼140 emu cm−3 at room temperature.